Techniques to protect against viruses and malware

 Create Strong and Unique Passwords

-By applying these security techniques, you will be in a much better position to avoid the viruses and malware lurking on the Internet.
+By applying these security techniques, you will be in a much better position to avoid viruses and malware lurking on the Internet.
 Your vigilance and knowledge of best practices will make a difference in protecting your digital environment.

 Use Antivirus Software